FREE SHIPPING On All Orders Over $99

 Miscanthus

-We carry a variety of Miscanthus ornamental grasses that are great for accent, specimen or mass plantings.
-Certain varieties are often used as container plants and the plumes as interior decor.
-The preserved and/or dried flowers are long lasting.
+We carry a variety of Miscanthus ornamental grasses that are great for accent, specimen, or mass plantings.
+Certain varieties are often used as container plants and plumes as interior decor.
+The preserved and/or dried flowers are long-lasting.

 Plantsbymail.com offers healthy potted Miscanthus plants at great prices and ships them to your door!